 This article was originally posted on Encased in Steel on 13th February 2015.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 Most schools have a particular method for introducing new students to the exercise of sparring.
 The school will have chosen this method because it fits their circumstances and because, for whatever reason, the instructors believe the method makes sense.

 I have experienced and heard of several methods, so this article will investigate a handful of methods and will hopefully stimulate some thought and discussion within schools about how to manage the issue.

 Just dive in

 One of the most popular methods is simply to let students “dive in” and have a go.
 This is often because the instructor finds it most convenient for lesson planning if there are no special circumstances and all participants are treated just the same in every single lesson.
 It might involve throwing some beginners in at the deep end from time to time, and many instructors believe that this is a good way to help people acclimatise to the exercise of sparring, rather than wasting time with other exercises building up to it.

 One of the big advantages of this method is that an instructor does not need to have a system in place for recording who has passed the test to be allowed to spar, nor will he need a system by which to test people.
 He can just schedule sparring as part of the lesson plan as required, and students can have a go and learn something from it.

 Another advantage is that with this method, people probably begin to start sparring earlier than with other methods, and become accustomed to it sooner.
 Of course, this can also be a disadvantage, because some people do need time to absorb the general lessons before they are able to put techniques or concepts into practice in sparring, so “diving in” early can cause quite a lot of distress or confusion for some people.